floss-mentoring/floss-mentoring/README.md

 ## FLOSS-Mentoring

 > [!NOTE]
-> At **Open Source Summit**?
-See our dedicated [OSSNA-25 page](/ossna-25) and [Unconference Session](https://ossna2025.sched.com/event/23YvJ/floss-mentorship-unconference-a-community-event-to-share-shape-scale-mentoring-efforts-in-open-source-open-to-all-attendees-no-pre-registration-required)
+> Attended (or heard about) our session at **Open Source Summit**?
+See our dedicated [OSSNA-25 page](/ossna-25) for notes from our discussion and relevant resources highlighted by our members
 ### 💁 Who are we?

 FLOSS-Mentoring is a cross-sector interest group supporting mentorship in open source, comprised of educators, maintainers, program/organization directors, and more.